GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/message-controller/chat-message-controller.md

 #### Parameters

-  - completion: A completion block with an error if the request was failed.
+  - `completion`: A completion block with an error if the request was failed.

 ### `restartFailedAttachmentUploading(with:completion:)`

-Updates local state of attachment with provided `id` to be enqueued by attachment uploader.
+Updates local state of attachment with provided `id` to be queued by attachment uploader.

 ``` swift
 func restartFailedAttachmentUploading(